 Barnstaple divorce solicitor, Paul Jordan, explains what is involved when you get divorced.

-Divorce ends a marriage.
-Divorce is the legal process which replaces your marriage certificate with a Decree Absolute and this process legally terminates your marriage.
+Starting with the basics, divorce is the legal process which ends a marriage, replaces your marriage certificate with a Decree Absolute.

 If you wish to deal with the divorce process yourself then you are free to do so.
 Some people prefer to appoint a solicitor to handle everything for them.
 Others ask us for help with completing the paperwork to ensure that the online process proceeds as smoothly as possible, so you have various options and fixed fee services are available.